communications-mining

 Fetching Data

-In order to fetch the data, we recommend using the Stream API.
+In order to fetch the data, we recommend using the .
 (See here for an overview of all available data download methods.)
 When creating a Stream, you should set the thresholds for each label so that labels with confidence scores below the threshold are discarded.
 This is easiest to do from the Communications Mining UI by going to the "Streams" page of a dataset.
 Having used the confidence scores to determine whether a label applies, you can then import just the label names into Elasticsearch.
 (See the Labels for Analytics section for a discussion on when we recommend to drop or keep label confidence scores.)

-Entities do not have confidence scores so no special handling is required.
+General fields do not have confidence scores so no special handling is required.

 Note: